 Using Browsers The Safe Way

-Staying safe and protecting your privacy on the net is a sustained effort in the beginning, but it gets easier with time.
+Staying safe and protecting your privacy on the net is a sustained effort initially, but it gets easier with time.
 When it comes to browsers, here’s what you should do:

 - Use an adblocker.

-- Clear your data, cache, and history when you turn in for the day.
+- Clear your data, cache, and history when you log off for the day.

 - Favor sites with HTTPS connections and SSL certificates.
 If they don’t have that, don’t enter any sensitive information in their fields.